SAP-samples/btp-build-resilient-apps/11-SetupTMS/README.md

 3. Configuring the Landscape
    Before you can use SAP Cloud Transport Management to transport cloud applications or application content between different subaccounts, you must configure your landscape for transports.
-   Following steeps are required to setup the landscape
+   Following steps are required to setup the landscape
    * Create Transport Destinations
    * Use the Transport Landscape Wizard